happiguru/tic-tac-toe/README.md

 - Run `cd tic-tac-toe`
 - Run `ruby bin/main`

+## Game Rules

+- Each player only can choose one position per turn
+- You are not allowed to select a position if another player already have a mark there
+- First player is the 'X'
+- Second player is the 'O'
+- Win how complete a line with the same symbol 'X X X' or 'O O O '
+- If nobody wins after all positions have a symbol it will be a draw Each player only can choose one position per turn

 ## Game instructions

   The player has the option to play or to exit.
 If the player decides to play, these steps follow:
 - Player one is the symbol 'X' and player two is the symbol 'O'